cs50/cs50.readthedocs.io/zoom.md

 Display up to 49 participants per screen in Gallery View
 </strong>
 <p>
-Check this box so that you can see more participants at once.
+Check this box in Zoom so that you can see more participants at once.
 </p>
 </li>